Grissess/ski-rust/doc/paper.md

 Our reference implementation provides the "sym rand" command, which takes at least 56 bytes of state and uses it as the concatenation of a 256-bit key and 192-bit nonce, as described above.
-It then encrypts an "initialization vector" of the same size as the state with the given key and nonce.
-The default vector, if none is given, consists of repeated 0x5A (01011010) bytes, which give a balanced mix of set and clear bits.
-The resulting ciphertext, with the same size as the state, is written out as the new state.
+It then encrypts an "initialization vector" with the given key and nonce.
+The default vector, if none is given, consists of repeated 0x5A (01011010) bytes of the same size as the state, which give a balanced mix of set and clear bits.
+The resulting ciphertext, with the same size as the IV, is written out as the new state; it will be the same size exactly when the IV is the same size (as it is by default).

 Implementations should mix entropy into the first 56 bytes of the state periodically, whenever a suitably "unexpected" event occurs--such as due to